 - Obtryx® Curved Single

 The Food and Drug Administration (FDA) has issued Public Health Notifications concerning the use of vaginal mesh products or bladder slings for the treatment of Stress Urinary Incontinence and Pelvic Organ Prolapse.

-The July 13, 2011 FDA warning, urged patients and their healthcare providers to consider alternatives to transvaginal mesh (TVM).
+The FDA warning urged patients and their healthcare providers to consider alternatives to transvaginal mesh (TVM).
 TVM is a medical device implanted surgically to treat Pelvic Organ Prolapse (POP) and Stress Urinary Incontinence (SUI).
-In 2010, more than 75,000 women had vaginal mesh surgery to repair POP.

 Recent research shows that at least 10% of women who have received TVM implants suffer from mesh erosion within 12 months of surgery and more than half of these patients require additional surgery to remove the mesh following complications.Bard Avaulta Mesh Side Effect and Complications

 The Bard Avaulta Biosynthetic Support System referred to as Bard Avaulta Mesh is a vaginal mesh created by C.R.
 Bard to correct and restore normal vaginal structure after a pelvic organ prolapse.
 A number of women treated with the Bard Avaulta system have claimed that defects in the design of the vaginal mesh caused them to suffer severe injuries and complications after surgery.

 Synthetic mesh systems like the Bard Avaulta have been associated with numerous reports of problems, involving erosion, extrusion, infection, hardening of the mesh, chronic pain and damage to surrounding organs.